 Have you searched for a leak in an air conditioning or refrigeration system recently?
 Most likely you used a bubble solution.
 What’s this bubble solution?
 It’s one of the most popular methods of leak detection in the HVAC industry.
 It’s effective when spraying a soapy solution over a suspected surface until a bubble appears.
 This bubble indicates the location of the leak.
 Sounds archaic, right?
 While this method is cost efficient up front, in the long run its inaccuracy ends up costing more by operating a system not running at peak efficiency, high refrigerant replacement costs, food spoilage, and customer callbacks.
 This time consuming practice keeps technicians on the job for an excessive amount of time.
-It also makes it extremely difficult to find smaller leaks, especially on an outdoor unit on a windy day.

 So, what is UV leak detection?